 People are living longer than ever before, which means your retirement income needs to last longer, too.
 How will your money help you thrive every step of the way?
 If you don’t know the answer to that question, talk with your advisor.
 He or she can help you understand how the money you’ve been saving will translate into retirement income and help you feel confident in this next, exciting stage of your life.

 How do you create a strategy to help savings for retirement last?
-Our free guidebook, Beyond Investing: Creating Your Retirement Income Plan, will help you create a solid strategy by helping to answer tough questions.
+Download our free guidebook, Beyond Investing: Creating Your Retirement Income Plan, to help answer tough questions.

 This article was originally published on Dec.
 2, 2018 in the Brainerd Dispatch.